 |Water Needs:||Low to moderate||Family:||Poaceae|

 |Pests & Diseases:||Rust, grasshoppers||Species and Cultivar:||P. x advena 'Rubrum'|

 If you’re looking for a truly stunning landscape plant with dramatic foliage and long, attractive flower stalks, purple fountain grass is a spectacular choice.

-If you’re not in zones 9-11, plan to replant each spring unless you put it in a container and overwinter it indoors.
-And if you’re not in a warmer climate, there are other species and cultivars of fountain grass that can be grown as perennials up into zone 5.
+If you’re not in Zones 9 to 11, plan to replant each spring unless you put it in a container and overwinter it indoors.
+And if you’re not in a warmer climate, there are other species and cultivars of fountain grass that can be grown as perennials up into Zone 5.

 This consistently pest- and disease-free, easy-care ornamental grass makes a statement whether it’s used as a specimen plant or grown en masse.

 Tell us about your experience with this colorful grass.
 Do you grow it as a perennial or annual?
 In a pot or in the yard?
 Share in the comments section below!

 If you found this guide valuable, check out more landscaping info here:

 - The 19 Best Perennials for Late Summer Color